 You’ve already come a long way since the injury or illness that left you unable to work.
 The Social Security Disability Insurance (SSDI) process can be grueling, even for legitimate applicants.
 You may have even been denied and forced to file an appeal, dragging out the process even longer.
 Now that you have finally been approved, you are understandably anxious to begin collecting your benefits.
 In fact, you’re not sure how you will make ends meet if you have to wait any longer.
-We review the Social Security Administration’s policies on how much you will collect, when you will begin getting payments, and how back pay works to help you plan accordingly.
+Our Indianapolis social security attorney reviews the Social Security Administration’s policies on how much you will collect when you will begin getting payments, and how back pay works to help you plan accordingly.

 How Much Will My SSDI Payments Be?